 Stimming and Self-Regulation are Good

 Stimming is a common activity among children on the autistic spectrum.
 Flapping their hands, rocking back and forth, twirling, or pacing are examples of these activities.
 While such stimming actions can be disturbing to both the instructor and other students, teachers need to understand that this type of conduct is not intended to be annoying.
 Rather, it’s a comforting rhythm that the child recognizes.

 On the autism spectrum, a child’s senses work overtime, providing him with unreliable information.
 As you may imagine, this is taxing.
 Allow an autistic child to get a bonus of downtime if she has met the needs set for her.
 This might be as simple as sitting in the corner for 10 minutes with a book and headphones.
 Allow the kid to unwind.
 That time in the corner with a book and headphones doesn’t have to be a treat all the time.
 A teacher may discover that enabling a child to decompress frequently improves the overall experience for everyone.

 Living with autism means having a sensory system that continually bombards you with information that may or may not be correct.
-If you see an abrupt change in your autistic student’s behavior, realize that it is unlikely that the student is acting rude for attention or entertainment.
-Rather, he or she could be anxious because of anything in the environment.
+If you see an abrupt change in your autistic student’s behavior, realize that it is unlikely that the student is acting rudely for attention or entertainment.
+Rather, he or she could be anxious because of the environment.

 Assist With My Social Skills & Rules of Engagement

 Spend time teaching an autistic student very specific social rules and abilities.
-Just a few examples include how to wait for the slide, how to ask a neighbor for a pencil sharpener, and how to congratulate the winning team after a game of dodgeball.
+Just a few examples include how to wait for the slide, how to ask a neighbor for a pencil, and how to congratulate the winning team after a game of dodgeball.

 Limited Motor Skills, But Not Limited in What I Can Do